 This setting determines the maximum UAD DSP load.
 If performance issues such as overloads, dropouts, stuttering, and/or crackles persist, change the UAD DSP load value by clicking the triangles to the right of the percentage display.
 UAD-2 DSP load limiting is always on; 100% is the maximum value.
 Unlike the UAD-2, which has a different architecture, load limiting on UAD-1 can be disabled altogether by unticking the checkbox.
 However, enabling UAD-1 DSP load limiting is recommended for optimum performance.
 UAD-2 DSP LoadLock DSP LoadLock DSP LoadLock (UAD-2 only) reserves the maximum UAD-2 DSP load required by each plug-in, even if certain plug-in features are disabled.
 This ensures there will always be enough DSP if those features are later enabled, or when automating parameters that affect the DSP load.
 Disabling LoadLock increases available UAD-2 DSP by turning off unused features in certain plug-ins, but may cause problems with previously saved sessions that had all plug-in features enabled, or when automating parameters that affect the DSP load.
 Enabling DSP LoadLock is recommended for optimum performance.
 Disable LoadLock when you need to squeeze in that extra bit of DSP resources.
+Note: Changes to this setting do not take effect until all open sessions containing UAD plug-ins are reloaded.
 UAD-2 Extra Buffering Extra buffering Extra Buffering adds an additional 64 samples of buffering for increased host application compatibility.
 Applications that are known to require Extra Buffering include Sony Vegas, Acid, and Soundforge, and Sonar Cakewalk.
 In other hosts, you can disable this mode to reduce latency.
 If your application is incompatible with reduced latency when Extra Buffering is off, a dialog will be displayed indicating that Extra Buffering is required.
-UAD-1 PCI Settings in this area apply to the UAD-1 card only.
-If no UAD-1 card(s) are installed, these settings are not displayed.
+Note: Changes to this setting do not take effect until all open sessions containing UAD plug-ins are reloaded.
+UAD-1 PCI Settings in this area apply to UAD-1 devices only.
+If no UAD-1 device(s) are installed, these settings are not displayed.
 MIN GNT MIN_GNT is a low-level system setting that affects PCI bandwidth.
 If you are experiencing crackles or dropouts, our technical support team may recommend a different value.
 Clicking the Reset button sets the value to 64, which is recommended for most systems.
 Important: System performance can be adversely affected by changing this value.
 MIN_GNT does NOT affect audio latency in any way!
 AMD-8131 Mode If your computer uses the AMD-8131 PCI controller chipset, check the "AMD-8131 Compatible" box.
 This will improve UAD performance on these systems.
-For the new setting to take affect, you must reset the audio interface using one of the following methods: - •Close the re-open the session - Stop then restart the audio engine - •Modify or reset the audio device settings AMD-8131 Compatible Mode is only required when the card is attached directly to an AMD-8131 PCI bus.
+For the new setting to take affect, you must reset the audio interface using one of the following methods: - •Close the re-open the session - •Stop then restart the audio engine - Modify or reset the audio device settings AMD-8131 Compatible Mode is only required when the device is attached directly to an AMD-8131 PCI bus.
 If the UAD is in an external PCI expansion chassis, this mode should be disabled (unchecked).
 Important: Do not enable AMD-8131 Mode unless your computer uses this PCI controller chipset, or performance may be compromised.
-Macintosh G5 Systems The AMD-8131 chipset is used in most Macintosh G5 systems.
+Mac G5 Systems The AMD-8131 chipset is used in most Mac G5 systems.
 The UAD software automatically determines when it is running on a G5 with AMD-8131 and sets the mode appropriately.
 If the UAD is in an external PCI expansion chassis, AMD-8131 mode should be unchecked.
 Host Compatibility Windows Enable CPU Optimization